If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 Of their issues, Pardo’s refusal to help his wife with raising his three new step-children was causing the most friction between the couple.
 Pardo believed that Sylvia should take care of her own children with her own finances, and refused to open a joint account with his wife.

-You never go into a blended family situation without discussing those big life decisions first or the kinds of issues that the Pardos’ faced are going to arise very quickly.
+You never go into a blended family situation without discussing those big life decisions beforehand.
+If you let it slide, the kinds of issues that the Pardos’ faced are going to arise very quickly.

 A year after getting married, the Pardos filed for divorce.
 In June 2008, the legal battle was heating up and Bruce Pardo was ordered to pay $10k as part of the divorce settlement, as well as nearly $1800 a month in spousal support.
 Sylvia was allowed to keep her wedding ring and the family dog.
 Pardo complained in his own filing that his ex-wife was living rent-free with her parents, spending money lavishly and taking vacations on his dime.

-Sometime later, Bruce confessed to a colleague that Sylvia was “taking him to the cleaners” and he was concerned about how he would pay for everything.
+Sometime later, Bruce allegedly told a colleague that Sylvia was “taking him to the cleaners” and he was concerned about how he would pay for everything.
 Only a month after that conversation, Pardo was fired from his job as an electrical engineer for billing false hours in order to bump up his pay cheques.
+Desperate times, I supposed, but doing illegal shit is never the answer.

 On December 18, 2008, the divorce of Sylvia Ortega Pardo and Bruce Pardo was finalized, with Bruce’s spousal support order suspended due to financial hardship.